EnderErimhan/Hockey/README.md

 ## Abstract

-Can we predict the outcome of a hockey match based on the scores of the 1st and 2nd periods?## Data
+Can we predict the outcome of a hockey match based on the scores of the 1st and 2nd periods?

 ## Data